 Societe Generale is the founding signatory of the Principles for Responsible Banking, signed by 130 banks worldwide, and has joined the Collective Commitment to Climate Action, signed by 34 banks.
 These principles are designed to define the role of the banking industry in building a sustainable future, in line with the United Nations Sustainable Development Goals (SDGs) and the 2015 Paris Climate Agreement.

 Soft commodities compact

 In 2015, Societe Generale joined the Soft Commodities Compact established by the Banking Environment Initiative and the Consumer Goods Forum.
 The Soft Commodities Compact is designed to mobilise the banking industry to help transform soft commodity supply chains, thereby helping corporate customers to achieve zero net deforestation by 2020.

 Societe Generale is one of the founding signatories of the Poseidon Principles, launched in 2019 in collaboration with the Global Maritime Forum, and in association with other banks financing the shipping industry.
 In addition, the Group has joined the Getting to Zero coalition.

 Loyalty of Practices and financial transparency

-By ensuring that it abides by the loyalty and integrity rules set for itself, the Group helps to develop a key asset: the trust of customers, other counterparties, employees and regulatory authorities on which it depends.
+By ensuring that it abides by the loyalty and integrity rules set for itself, the Group helps to develop a key asset: the trust of customers, other counterparties, staff and the regulatory authorities on which it depends.
 It has developed tools in this regard and implemented specific actions.